-Since the days of the Biblical account of when Cain killed his brother Abel in the Book of Genesis, it seems that for every generation, there has been some sort of conflict or war.
+Since the days of the Biblical account of when Cain killed his brother Abel, it seems that for every generation, there has been some sort of conflict or war.
 Whether localized or global, man’s struggle with his fellow man has darkened the pages of history.

-For many Americans of that era, including my father, they turned to the trusted journalist named Walter Cronkite, who was the lead commentator on the television program called “The CBS Evening News”.
+For many Americans of that era, including my father, to learn about this current war issue, they turned to the trusted journalist named Walter Cronkite, who was the leading commentator on the television program called “The CBS Evening News”.
 Almost every evening, it seemed, Mr. Cronkite revealed to us what was being called a “police action” in that distant land called Vietnam.
 Not a war, mind you, only a “police action”.

-In order to provide a bit of a setting for this story, I’ll share that in our hometown of Kiester, Minnesota, there was no concept of Middle Schools.
-If a young person passed the tests at the end of his 6th Grade year, then the next Fall, he started High School in 7th Grade.
-As such, my first year of High School was like setting foot in a “new world” of those long, hallowed halls of where the upperclassmen lived.
-There was little runt, me, walking around in the company not only of the 8th Graders, but towering Freshman, Sophomores, Juniors and Seniors.
+In order to provide a bit of a setting for this story, I’ll share that in our hometown of Kiester, Minnesota, there was no concept of Middle School (in my humble, personal opinion).
+If a young person passed the tests at the end of his 6th Grade year, then the next fall, he started High School in 7th Grade.
+As such, my first year of High School was like setting foot in a ‘new world’ of those long, hallowed halls of where the upperclassmen lived.
+Here was little runt, me, walking around in the company not only of the 8th Graders, but towering Freshman, Sophomores, Juniors and Seniors.
 I’ll gladly admit, I did really feel grown up to the point where now I could associate with these (mostly) mature young adults.
 Heck, we even rode the same bus to school and partnered in social and athletic activities.

-The issues of the war (police action) in Vietnam began to take on a “closer to home” feeling for me, as a preteen, while I’d listen to conversations among those older upperclassmen who were now mature enough to be registered for what was known as the military’s Selective Service System (also known as The Draft).
+The issues of the war (police action) in Vietnam began to take on a ‘closer to home’ feeling for me, as a preteen, while I’d listen to conversations among those older upperclassmen who were now mature enough to be registered for what was known as the military’s Selective Service System (also known as The Draft).
 Those young men, of those High School halls, were now, or soon would be, at the crossroads of being 18 years old and deciding to voluntarily join the Army, Air Force, Coast Guard, Marines or Navy.
-Or, if they did not choose a branch of military service (including the Army), all 18 year old males would then have their birthday dates put in a jar and, as a date was pulled, all the boys with that specific birth date would be called or drafted into the Army.
+Or, if they did not voluntarily choose a branch of military service (including the Army), all 18 year old males would then have their birth dates put in a jar.
+As a date was pulled, all the boys with that specific birth date would be ‘called’ or drafted into the Army.
 As the United States committed more and more troops to that war (police action), locally, we began to see a growing number of our young men being sent to that far away land to assist the government of South Vietnam, and through military might, work to thwart the advances of the North Vietnamese Communists that were pushing down from the north half of that torn land.

 I counted it a privilege to get to know this fine frame of a farm boy as we’d joke and jostle each other during wrestling practices each day during that time of year when the wrestling season came around.
 I found the bus rides to and from Wrestling Meets were actually more fun than the competitions themselves, thanks to garrulous Garvick keeping teammates laughing as we’d go bouncing down those graveled Minnesota roads.
 Daryl had the adulation of many an underclassman runt, such as I, and we looked up to him in our daily life there at Kiester High School.

-My lanky farmerboy friend took on a new aura of respect in my eyes when I started to hear of his soon departure into the United States Army.
+My lanky farmer boy friend took on a new aura of respect in my eyes when I started to hear of his soon departure into the United States Army.
 That tall, muscular, blonde young man left our pastured Minnesota farm lands for Basic Training and then deployment, in June of 1967, to the rice paddies and towns of South Vietnam.
-That mystical sounding land that resided on the other side of the world from all that he knew as home and family there with us in Minnesota.
+Daryl was bound towards that mystical sounding land that resided on the other side of the world from all that he knew as home and family there with us in Minnesota.

 A little over a month, from the time young Mr. Garvick left for the Army, our family had sold our farm and moved to Washington State.
-We all were busy settling in to our new life in that new State from August of 1967 until late February of 1968 when our hometown newspaper, The Kiester Courier, arrived in the mailbox at our new home in Battle Ground.
-We had kept up our subscription to the paper to maintain connection with our dear friends “Back Home” in southern Minnesota.
-A page or two into the “Courier” and the shock set in as we saw Daryl’s photograph and the article that shared how he had recently died in Vietnam from wounds sustained in street fighting within the city of Saigon.
+We all were busy settling in to our new life in that new State from August of 1967 until late February of 1968 when our hometown newspaper, The Kiester Courier, arrived in the mailbox at our new home in Battle Ground, Washington.
+We had kept up our subscription to the paper to maintain connection with our dear friends ‘back home’ in southern Minnesota.
+A page or two into the “Courier” and an emotional shock set in as we saw Daryl’s photograph and the article that shared how he had recently died in Vietnam from wounds sustained in street fighting within the city of Saigon.
 I was stunned to the point of tears!!!
 How could this be?
 My wrestling buddy……..GONE???
-He was just 18 years old.
+He was just 18 years old!!!
 His 19th birthday was just days away, yet he’d not see it come to fruition.
 It seemed so unreal, yet there it was, in black and white.
-The war in Vietnam became instantaneously personal and had “come home” to me.
-Someone I had known personally had his life taken in that bloody engagement that would eventually consume the precious lives of 58,000 of our young men and women in uniform.
+The war in Vietnam became instantaneously personal and had ‘come home’ to me.
+Someone I had known personally had his life taken in that bloody engagement that would eventually consume the precious lives of over 58,000 of our young men and women in uniform.
 I was now keenly aware of that conflagration that was never officially declared as a war.
 It was a tumultuous time in our nation’s history and Daryl Garvick’s death caused a true mourning in the heart of this Norwegian Farmer’s Son.